Course-Link/laravel-database-notification-templates/README.md

+# Laravel Database Notification Templates

-# Render Laravel notifications based on a template stored in the database
+Render Laravel notifications based on a template stored in the database

 ## Credits